In so many ways‚ having a special needs child enriches your life with joy‚ patience and a different perspective.

 Our Chapter 7 bankruptcy lawyers are committed to working with families of children with special needs to make this process as painless as possible.

-If you are considering filing for bankruptcy in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are considering filing for bankruptcy in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call (800) 568-0707.

 How to Financially Prepare for Raising a Child with Special Needs‚ Sept.
 5‚ 2012‚ By Daniel Bortz‚ U.S. News & World Report